Independent city: Iraq

 The capital of Iraq, Baghdad, is contained within a special capital district.

 Japan

 In Japan, Tokyo, as well as being a city, forms a prefecture, falling into a special category of "metropolitan prefecture" having some of the attributes of a city and some of a prefecture.
 Within Tokyo, there are smaller units, "wards", "cities", "towns", etc., but some of the responsibilities normally assigned to cities and towns in other Japanese prefectures are handled by the Tokyo Metropolitan Government instead.

 Pakistan

 The capital of Pakistan, Islamabad, is a planned city within the Islamabad Capital Territory, which was created in 1960 out of the Punjab Province.
 The Territory elects representatives to both houses of the legislature.
 Before Islamabad was made the capital, Karachi was located in the Federal Capital Territory, which later reverted to the Sindh Province.

 UAE

-In United Arab Emirates, the seven emirates are themselves city-states, or were historically, in particular Abu Dhabi, Dubai and Sharjah.
+In United Arab Emirates, the seven emirates are themselves city-states, or were historically, in particular, Dubai Ajman and Sharjah.

+Mongolia

+In Mongolia, its only independent city is its capital Ulaanbaatar which doesn't belong to any other provinces within the country.